 The terms pressure washing and power washing are often used interchangeably.
 So even if you’re a pro in the power washing domain, you might not be clear on the question of pressure washing vs. power washing.

-At first glance, it may seem that pressure washing is actually the same thing as power washing.
-However, when digging deeper, there seem to be some small differences between the two.
-But before we go into detail on those difference, it helps to better understand the basics behind high pressure water cleaning and what a high pressure washer is for.
+At first glance, it may seem that pressure washing is actually the same as power washing.
+However, when digging deeper, there are some small differences between the two.
+But before we go into detail on those difference, it helps to better understand the basics behind high-pressure water cleaning and what a high pressure washer is for.

 - Exterior facades of buildings, both residential and commercial

-Maybe you’re still wondering about power washing vs. pressure washing question.
-The main difference with power washing is the heat.
-To be more explicit, the jet wash in a power washing machine uses heated water, whereas the water in a pressure washer is not heated.
+The main difference with power washing vs. pressure washing is the heat.
+The jet wash in a power washing machine uses heated water, whereas the water in a pressure washer is not heated.